jeroenvandijk/chess-validator/README.md

 ## Tests

-Both 'dev.jeroenvandijk.chess.validator.clj-test' and 'dev.jeroenvandijk.chess.validator.cvx-test' can run against 20k games from `games.txt` from Kaggle.
+Both `dev.jeroenvandijk.chess.validator.clj-test` and `dev.jeroenvandijk.chess.validator.cvx-test` can run against 20k games from `games.txt` from [Kaggle](https://www.kaggle.com/datasets/datasnaek/chess/data).

 There are also some manual tests in notebook-test.
 You can view the game state `via nextjournal.clerk` see **Dev** above.